veefa/veefa/README.md

-- 👋 Hi, I’m @veefa
+- Hey there, I'm @veefa! 👋
-- 👀 I’m interested in Front-End devlopment
+-👀 I'm hooked on Front-End development and UX design.
-- 🌱 I’m currently learning Tailwind, Typescript...
+- 🌱 Currently diving into Tailwind and Typescript...

 <!---
 veefa/veefa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.